Contributing guidelines

 Don’t forget to launch the tests, and/or to add tests to ensure your update works!

-in it and change its git remote to point to your fork, then make a PR for your fork, not for the whole ArkScript repository.
+If you are modifying a subproject, cd in it and change its git remote to point to your fork, then make a PR for your fork, not for the whole ArkScript repository.

 Contributing to the standard library